aegis-aead/aegis-bitsliced/README.md

 While a dedicated bitsliced representation could further improve performance, straightforward implementations using existing AES representations enable AEGIS to achieve strong performance with side-channel protection, even on CPUs lacking AES instructions.

-These implementations uses the SBOX circuits from Maximov & Ekdahl.
+These implementations use the SBOX circuits from [Maximov & Ekdahl](https://eprint.iacr.org/2019/802.pdf).
 A comparison against the circuits from [Jean, Baek, Kim G and Kim J](https://eprint.iacr.org/2024/1996.pdf) on Cortex A53 can be found below:

 | Sbox circuit                     | AEGIS-128L speed (Mb/s) |
 | :------------------------------- | ----------------------: |